sacrosanctic/svelte-patterns/docs/published/props-down-events-up.md

 "Props Down, Events Up" is a fundamental pattern for managing data flow between components:

-- Props Down: Pass data from parent to child using props.
+- Props Down: Pass reactive state from parent to child using props.
-- Events Up: Send updates from child to parent using custom events.
+- Events Up: Send updates from child to parent using events.

 This creates a clear, predictable data flow, making your components easier to reason about and maintain.